mateoconlechuga/convimg/README.md

                                       : If the alpha chanel is 0 in an pixel, : the converted output will be assigned : this value.
-                                      : Generally, you want transparency to be.
+                                      : Generally, you want transparency to be : defined as a 'fixed-entry' color in the : palette instead of using this option.
-                                      : defined as a 'fixed-entry' color in the : palette instead of using this option.
+                                      : This value is pre 'palette-offset' addtion.
                                       : Default is '0'.

            style: <mode>              : Style controls the converted format of